yaml/yamlscript/www/src/posts/advent-2023/dec-08.md

 ### Other `ys::` Libraries

-There are currently 3 other `ys::` libraries that are always available.
+There are currently several other `ys::` libraries that are always available.
+Here are a few of them:

 * `ys::yaml` - YAML `load` and `dump` functions
 * `ys::json` - JSON `load` and `dump` functions
 * `ys::ys` - `compile`, `eval` and `load` YS from within YS!
+* `ys::clj` - Clojure core functions replaced by YAMLScript ones
+* `ys::taptest` - A TAP-based testing library

 For fun let's write a silly YS program that uses them.